In the world of grilling and smoking, there are more than a handful of different types of beef cuts that you could find yourself working with.

 Of course there are the popular ones like ribeye, NY strip, prime rib, and T bones – but these cuts only make up a fraction of the beef you could get from the butcher.

 In particular, two lesser known but incredibly beefy and delicious cuts are the skirt steak and flank steak.
 And the best part?
-On a price per pound basis, they’re one of the cheapest steak cuts of beef you’ll be able to find.
+On a price per pound basis, they’re typically pretty reasonable for the quality you get.

 In this article, we’ve created a complete resource to skirt steak vs flank steak.
 We’ll go over all of the similarities, differences, how to prepare each, and other tips for getting the most out of your beef.